fortran-lang/stdlib/README.md

 **Option 1**: From root folder

-As `fpm` does not currently support `fypp` natively, `stdlib` now proposes a python script to preprocess and build.
+As `fpm` does not currently support `fypp` natively, `stdlib` now proposes a python script to preprocess and build it.
 This script enables modification of the different `fypp` macros available in `stdlib`.
 The preprocessed files will be dumped at `<current_folder>/temp/*.f90` or `*.F90`.
 You can use the following command line:

 ```sh
 python config/fypp_deployment.py